 Sure, you can schlep to the pet store and buy a cake, but if you really love your pet, you would put on your apron and prepare something special and delicious.
 How?
 Check out these recipes for dogs

-.
+or cats.
 Your companion will at least be honest with you if the dish gets botched.

 Work from Home: